oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Field names of the nested definition are qualified by the enclosing field name to prevent collisions, forming a relative path using the field separator (FS - [Section 3.1.1](#311-name-formats)) character.

+A pathname is equivalent to a JSON pointer ([RFC 6901](#rfc6901)), which begins with a reference to the root value of a JSON document and completes with a reference to some value within the document.
+A pathname instance is a reference to a type followed by a field within the referenced type.

 Pathnames may be used to extend a set of fields with fields defined elsewhere, or to apply constraints such as mutual exclusion to a subset of fields.